Kinvey/kinvey-cli/README.md

 Plain text is printed by default.
 Depending on the command, it produces tabular data or a simple message stating that the action has completed successfully.

 The JSON output format is suitable for cases where the output must be handled programmatically.
+It could be further processed using a tool like jq (command-line JSON processor).
 You can run any command with `--output json`.
 The output will then have the following format:

 ```
 {